terramate-io/terramate-docs/cli/getting-started/index.md

 $ git add stacks/bob/null.tf
 $ git commit -m "Add another null resource"
+$ git push origin main
 ```
 :::

-Next, the plan and apply the changes.
-The following command will create a plan in all changed stacks, apply the generated
+Next, plan and apply the changes.
+The following command will create a plan in all changed stacks and apply the generated
 plan files and sync the result as a deployment to Terramate Cloud.

 ::: code-group